rubyade/one-click-hugo-cms/site/content/_index.md

 blurb:
   heading: Why Royalty Food Mart?
   text: >-
-    Royalty Food Mart is the one stop shop for all your food supplies.
-Fresh, healthy and pesticide free organic produce is all we have to offer.
+    Royalty Food Mart is your one stop shop for all your food supplies.
+Fresh, healthy, pesticide free and organic produce is all we have to offer.

     Because we know you need good food to survive, we have gone out of our way to provide only the best agricultural and organic produce directly from small scale sustainable farmers.